latenitefilms/TransferToolbox/docs/how-to-use.md

 - Some users have reported that when you AirDrop from Mac to iPad, it can take a few minutes for the project to appear in Final Cut Pro for iPad.
 We haven't been able to reproduce this on a 12.9inch iPad Pro, so it may be hardware dependant.
 Basically... be patient if using "older" devices.
 - **Compound Clips** will come across correctly, however you cannot modify them in Final Cut Pro for iPad.
 - **Multicam Clips** with more than 4 angles will come across correctly, however you still only have access to the first 4 angles in Final Cut Pro for iPad.
+- The **Flow** transition does work correctly between Mac and iPad, however, interestingly, the rendering results can be visually different between platforms.
+Mac seems better quality than iPad.

 If you find any other issues or limitations, [please let us know](https://transfertoolbox.io/support/).